Using the Text to Speech API

 Create a new file named

-All API requests to TTSLab should include theX-API-KEY
+All API requests to TTSLab should include theX-API-KEY header with your API key:

 Model Versions